Hamburger

 Seasonality

-Year-round availability; peak consumption during summer grilling season
+Year-round availability with increased consumption during summer grilling season

 Best Months